qaalext/fluentrest-ts/README.md

 # fluentrest-ts

-A lightweight, chainable TypeScript API testing library inspired by Java's RestAssured.
-Built with Axios, JSONPath, and Joi for schema validation.
+A lightweight, fluent TypeScript API testing library inspired by Java's RestAssured.
+Built on top of Axios, JSONPath, and Joi for powerful request handling and response validation.

 ---

-##  Installation
+## 📦 Installation

 ```bash
 npm install fluentrest-ts